 This upcoming American 3D action-adventure film directed by Brad Peyton is the sequel to the 2008 film Journey to the Center of the Earth.
 Sean accompanies his mother’s husband (Johnson) to find his grandfather who went missing while exploring a lost island.

-G.I.
-JOE: RETALIATIONA movie we're eagerly awaiting, is the sequel to 2009's G.I.
+A movie we’re eagerly awaiting, is the sequel to 2009’s G.I.
 Joe: The Rise of Cobra, to be directed by Jon Chu!
 Get ready to get butt!